InverterNetwork/contracts/Specs.md

 TODO: move to specs

-- After the pre-sale, the FM establishes a fee for borrows
+- After the pre-sale, the LF establishes a fee for borrows
-- The FM calculates the real through the base fee and a proportionally to the rate of floor liquidity as following:
+- The LF calculates the real through the base fee and a proportionally to the rate of floor liquidity as following:

 $$
 \begin{cases}
 borrowFee = Z,   floorLiquidityRate < A\\
-redemptionFee = Z + (floorLiquidityRate-A)*m, premiumRate \le A
+borrowFee = Z + (floorLiquidityRate-A)*m, floorLiquidityRate \ge A
 \end{cases}
 $$